oracle-livelabs/oci-migration/ecc-hol/query/run-dataload/run-dataload.md

 ## Task 4: Submit a Job
 Each product with an Enterprise Command Center provides a concurrent program to load its product-specific data into the Oracle Enterprise Command Center Framework installation.

-Here we will take the example of Oracle Payables with the respective Data Load Concurrent Program "Payables Command Center Data Load".Run this program now to perform an initial full load.
+Here we will take the example of Oracle Payables with the respective Data Load Concurrent Program "Payables Command Center Data Load".
+Run this program to perform an initial full load.

 You should also schedule the data load programs periodically to perform incremental loads to update the data available in the Enterprise Command Center dashboards.
 For details, see your product documentation.